junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

  <img src="../images/ble-wifi.png" width = "500"/>

-Figure i.MX Network Topology Diagram for ble-wifi Commissioning
+Figure i.MX network topology diagram for ble-wifi commissioning

-For ble-wifi commissioning method, the controller device need to setup BLE and connect to a Wi-Fi AP, the end device needs to setup BLE.
+The ble-wifi commissioning method requires the controller device needs to setup BT and connect to a Wi-Fi AP, the end device needs to setup BT.

 The commissioning process consists of the following main stages:

 - Set up BLE and connect to a Wi-Fi AP on the controller device
-- Load Wi-Fi/BT firmware and set up BLE on the end device
+- Load the Wi-Fi/BT firmware and set up BLE on the end device
 - Run the example application on the end device
 - Commision and control the end devices on the controller device

-#### Set up BLE and connecte to a wifi AP on controller device
+#### Set up BT and connecte to a wifi AP on controller device

 step1.
 Sync with current time.